Monroe Historical Society

 - A replica of the Williamsburg, Virginia Chickahominy House, which serves as our flagship museum and administrative offices

-The Main Street museum campus is open on Monday mornings from 10 am to 12 pm or by appointment, excluding holidays.
+The Main Street museum campus is open by appointment, excluding holidays.
 The log cabin is open for special events, and by appointment.